Legal

 Workplace Inspections by OSHA

-When demolition or renovation is underway, OSHA can inspect the worksite for asbestos exposure hazards.
+When demolition or renovation is underway, OSHA can inspect the worksite for exposure hazards.
 OSHA inspectors check air samples, worker respiratory equipment, and abatement contractor licensing.
 If OSHA finds violations, it reports findings to the EPA.4

 Waste Disposal Tracking